Odisha State Board Class X English Literature — Tryst with Destiny

 15. What is our duty to our motherland?

 We must proactively propagate communal and ethnic understanding and counter the venom of inter-religious intolerance.
-We need to be steadfastly resolve to work hard in our respective spheres to promote prosperity and integrity.
+We need to work hard in our respective spheres to promote prosperity and integrity.
 We must repose our faith in our deep-rooted ancient values and never allow corruption to creep in.
 Our commitment to our motherland must be unshakable.